mgr-cse/forcastlib/README.md

-# forcastlib library
+# AML project: forcastlib library

+This work is done to fullfil the project requirement of Advanced Machine learing (CS60073).

-This is small a libarary mainly built for performing time series prediction tasks specifically for financial forecasting.
+This is small a library mainly built for performing time series prediction tasks specifically for financial forecasting.

 This library is built on top of the following probablistic programming languages:
 * pyro [[1](#credits)]